Adobong pula is a Filipino red adobo made with achuete (annatto). Like other adobo recipes, it's tangy and garlicky.

-Some versions use soy sauce, but this recipe keeps it simple and soy-free.
-The flavor comes from vinegar and lots of garlic, similar to adobong puti.
+Some versions use soy sauce, but this one relies on vinegar and garlic for flavor, similar to adobong puti.

-Some people also call this adobo sa pula or simply red adobo.
-This is a simple, one-pot dish that doesn't need many ingredients and is easy to put together.
+It's a simple one-pot dish that doesn't need many ingredients and is easy to put together.

 Jump to: